 The Integrated Care DC program launched in January 2021, with offerings listed below.

-- Access program updates and resources through this website.
+- Access to program updates and resources through this website.

-- Engage in virtual learning sessions and webinars to learn and share best practices with other providers and partners.
+- Virtual learning sessions and webinars to learn and share best practices with other providers and partners.

-- Enroll in individual practice coaching.
-Participating provider teams will receive individualized support from an HMA coach and will be expected to participate in all group learning sessions over a minimum one-year period to work toward practice transformation goals
+- Enrollment in individual practice coaching.
+Participating provider teams will receive individualized support from an HMA coach and will be expected to participate in all group learning sessions over a minimum one-year period to work toward practice transformation goals.

 For questions or more information email@example.com.